jarviscanada/jarvis_data_eng_DavidTrumble/core_java/grep/README.md

 - outFile: output file name.

 # Deployment
-Created a dockerfile and built a new docker image locally.
-Then verified the image and ran the docker container.
-Finally, pushing the image to Docker Hub.
+pushing the image to Docker Hub.
+Managed Maven Project
+Provision Docker Container.

 # Improvement
 List three things you can improve in this project.